-Rebecca Coulson is a freelance classical musician and writer, and the Conservative Prospective Parliamentary candidate for the City of Durham.
+Rebecca Coulson is the Conservative Prospective Parliamentary candidate for the City of Durham.

 My dad would have been 65 today.
 So, I thought I’d take a moment away from the campaign (more on the campaign, next column; more on distractions from it, below), to try to work out what the point of his life was.
 I’ve always puzzled over this.
 As a small child, when my friends asked me what he did, I used to answer, “He’s working out what time is.”